weronikaduda/cloudx-java-azure-dev/content/modules/module-03/task.md

 1. Deploy on Azure App Services using Docker deployment from Azure Container Registry:
    - Web (PetStoreApp) in two different regions
    - Public API Services (PetService, ProductService, and OrderService) in one region
-2. Update the configuration of the Web (PetStoreApp) to point to the URLs of the respective Public APIs.
+2. Set environment variables to enable communication between the Web (PetStoreApp) and the Public API Services.
 3. Configure the Public API Services (PetService, ProductService, OrderService) for auto-scaling based on CPU load increase.
 4. Verify the scalability by testing with tools like k6 to generate a load on the Public APIs.
-5. Set up deployment slots for the Web project (PetStoreApp).
+5. Set up deployment slots for the Web (PetStoreApp).
-6. Configure Traffic Manager to direct traffic to the two Web App Services.
+6. Configure Traffic Manager to direct traffic to the two Webs (PetStoreApps).
 7. (Optional) Use Azure CLI in bash scripts to automate Azure resource deployments (look at the detailed description below).

 >**IMPORTANT:** Avoid using Kubernetes for this course, as it is not included in the curriculum and could potentially lead to unnecessary expenses.